Cristina Dudziak (she/they)

 As an Adult Advisor and alum of OUT MetroWest, Lily has been a part of OUT MetroWest in multiple forms.
 Since her days as president of her high school’s GSA, she has worked to educate people about the LGBTQ+ community.
 She advocated for policy changes in her high school’s curriculum and handling of bullying.
 She has worked with different organizations to support LGBTQ+ families and youth of marginalized identities.

 Lily was adopted from China when she was 1 year old and has lived in Massachusetts ever since.
 She graduated from Smith College with a major in The Study of Women and Gender and a minor in Sociology.
-In her free time, you can find Lily working on an alpaca farm and perfecting her matzo ball soup recipe.
-Lily lives in Southborough with her 15 year old dog, Piper.
+In her free time, you can find Lily feeding alpaca and emus on a farm and perfecting her matzo ball soup recipe.
+Lily lives in Southborough with her loving parents.

 Whitney Retallic – she/her